-The community sub-projects may involve limited land acquisition and displacement of land-uses and/or livelihoods.
-The proposed project will not undertake any activities that will displace people.
-Resettlement can also lead to the loss of access to communal resources such as loss of land for grazing, loss of access to water sources amongst others as well as conflict on natural resources such as wood fuel and charcoal.
+The project shall not undertake any activities that will displace people.
+Overall, resettlement can also lead to the loss of access to communal resources such as loss of land for grazing, loss of access to water sources amongst others as well as conflict on natural resources such as wood fuel and charcoal.
 Others include impacts relating to infectious diseases like HIV/AIDS due to new interactions of communities that utilize the new facilities.

-There are also temporal impacts that can arise as a result of project implementation.
+There are also temporal impacts that can arise as a result of project implementation and causing no irreversible impacts once mitigated.
+Adequate mitigation measures will be defined to address all impacts that may arise.